rbeatie/twilio-flex-plugin-ambient-actions/README.md

+# Actions Communicate In Ambient Ways

+Plugins have a nuance of existing within the same flow of data but unable to communicate to eachother like lonely islands.
+Since they cannot see anything excwpt what is nested inside their context  passing data to a component in a different plugin can be difficult and create tight couplings between components.

+The [ActionsFramework](https://www.twilio.com/docs/flex/actions-framework) is an Event manager based on **Active Events**.
+Active means that a routine will run by being invoked.

+This is in contrast to the **Passive Event**.
+Where a routine is triggered from some event that occurs.
+They listen for an event to happen.
+The ActionsFramework is able to see itself where ever it can be used, meaning that you can use Actions to communicate from island and island.
+And not have to change the

+# Composite

+`src/composite/Panel2.Composite.js` is a [High Order Component](https://reactjs.org) that registers an Action with the `class React.Component` wrapping `Panel2`.

+# _ Original Plugin Docs _

 # Your custom Twilio Flex Plugin

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).